cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Activates/deactivates a limited [Data Flow optimization](SYNTAX-6-OPTIMIZATIONS.markdown#data-flow-optimization) inside [mlog blocks](SYNTAX-EXTENSIONS.markdown#mlog-blocks).
 Possible values are:

-* `false` (the default value): no optimization is applied to the mlog blocks.
+* `false`: no optimization is applied to the mlog blocks.
-* `true`: the Data Flow Optimization may replace input/output mlog variables used in instructions with different variables/values.
+* `true` (the default value): the Data Flow Optimization may replace input/output mlog variables used in instructions with different variables/values.

 ### Option `passes`